jrudolph/sbt-optimizer/README.md

  `XYZ<called-by>` where XYZ was the original named task.
  * another source of tasks are tasks which are defined as `triggeredBy`
  * there's something currently broken with output sorting and some tasks aren't shown for some reason

+## License

+The project is license under the MIT license.
+See the [LICENSE file](https://raw.githubusercontent.com/jrudolph/sbt-optimizer/master/LICENSE).